Timeline of reactions to the 2020 Hong Kong national security law (January 2021): HKUST student union members disciplined for memorial service for Chow Tsz-lok

 At least 6 members of the HKUST Students’ Union organized the 'Half-Year Memorial for Chow Tsz-lok's Death' on campus in May 2020 and repainted the campus floor with the large-character slogan 'hope lies in the people, and change begins with resistance', which had first appeared during the 2014 Hong Kong protests.
 Members of the union were also penalized for posting promotional material relating to the 2019–2020 Hong Kong protests on the union's noticeboard.
-Penalities handed out included six-month bans on using campus facilities, a 75-hour campus serving order, and a disciplinary record.
+Penalties handed out included six-month bans on using campus facilities, a 75-hour campus serving order, and a disciplinary record.
 The president and internal vice-president of the student union were additionally suspended for one semester.
 The university said in a statement that the students would receive a hearing in the disciplinary process, and given the opportunity to file an appeal.
 The student union president said that he would appeal the decision, and: "Facing the school's oppression, we will never concede."